Bård Edlund animates for clients worldwide

 Another project that got a fair bit of attention was Stanley Cup Summed Up, a unique ambient animated data visualization covered by CBS Sports, CBC, Gizmodo, BuzzFeed, FlowingData, Yahoo!, Fast Company's Co.Design, and many other sites.
-Deadspin named it one of The 10 Best Sports Infographics Of 2012.
+Deadspin named it one of The 10 Best Sports Infographics of 2012.

-Prior to that, I created The Dow Piano, a light-hearted audiovisual presentation of the stock market that translated ups and downs into musical notes.
-It was featured on Popular Science, Swissmiss, Co.Design (who subsequently named it one of the best infographics of 2011), FlowingData and other visualization sites, and inspired the programmers of EA Sports' Fight Night Champion boxing game to make a similar system tracking their code revisions.
+A predecessor to Market Music was The Dow Piano, a lighthearted audiovisual presentation of the stock market that translated ups and downs into musical notes.
+It was featured on Popular Science, Swissmiss, Co.Design (which subsequently named it one of the best infographics of 2011), FlowingData and other visualization sites, and inspired the programmers of EA Sports' Fight Night Champion boxing game to make a similar system tracking their code revisions.
 Possibly related: NPR's Planet Money later produced a show where home prices were translated into brief operas.

-While I'm first and foremost a visual artist, I'm also deeply interested in music, and regularly write and record songs — a few of which have been used in popular shows on NBC, MTV, Bravo, Viceland, BET, Nat Geo, Discovery, Lifetime, Comedy Central, Netflix, Hulu, We, SPEED, Fuel TV, TLC, Fox Sports, CMTV, MSNBC, Logo and Telemundo.
+While I'm first and foremost a visual artist, I'm also deeply interested in music, and regularly write and record songs — a few of which have been used in popular shows on IFC, NBC, MTV, Bravo, Viceland, BET, Nat Geo, Discovery, Lifetime, Comedy Central, Netflix, Hulu, We, SPEED, Fuel TV, TLC, Fox Sports, CMTV, MSNBC, OWN, Logo and Telemundo.
 If you're a producer or music supervisor, many of my songs are currently available on Jingle Punks under the name 'edlundart'.
 I'm available for custom compositions for apps/games, films, TV, etc.